 To preserve our National Historic Landmark District and leverage its power as an icon of American culture to engage diverse audiences and provide educational opportunities for our local immigrant community.

-To be a sustainable historical, architectural and literary site dedicated to continuing the philanthropic “Settlement” tradition of providing educational opportunities our immigrant population.
+To be a sustainable historical, architectural and literary site dedicated to continuing the philanthropic “Settlement” tradition of providing educational opportunities for our immigrant population.

 We value the preservation and philanthropic Settlement legacies of our founder, Caroline Emmerton.

 We value the literary legacy of Nathaniel Hawthorne.

 We value our designation as a National Historic Landmark and our role in telling the history of our nation.